-As TV manufacturers look past traditional LCD displays, new screen technology is emerging onto the scene.
-One contender is QD Display, also referred to as QD-OLED.
+As TV manufacturers look past traditional LCD displays, new display technology is emerging.
+One option is QD Display, also referred to as QD-OLED.

 What are Quantum Dot TVs?